Regd.No.: 126198/071/072

 • Home of the Highlanders the Sherpa of Nepal Himalaya

-Everest High passes Trek is located in eastern Nepal.
-Home to the tallest peak in the world, the Solukhumbu district, popularly known as Everest region, has an almost mystical status in the world of trekking.
-With its towering eight of eight thousand peaks, colossal glaciers, icy emerald lakes, it is the true representation of the snowy wonderland of your dreams.Perhaps the most famous trekking region in the whole world, Everest region annually welcomes tens of thousands of trekkers flocking the region to have the grandstand views of the Everest and its neighbors: Nuptse and Lhotse.
-One such trek in the region popular for its enthralling adventure is Everest High Passes Trek.Hailed as one of the finest treks in the region, Everest High Passes Trek is truly a challenging and famed trekking trail that will take you to the absolute bests of the Everest region.
-During the 19-day long trek, you will be able to visit landmarks like the famous, Everest base camp and Chola pass to Gokyo valley and its magical lakes, and Gokyo Ri famous for its panoramic view of eastern mountains.
+Everest High Pass Trek is located in eastern Nepal.
+Home to the tallest peak in the world, the Solukhumbu district, popularly known as Everest 3 Passes Trekking in Everest region, has an almost mystical status in the world of trekking.
+With its towering eight of eight thousand peaks, colossal glaciers, and icy emerald lakes, it is the true representation of the snowy wonderland of your dreams.
+Perhaps the most famous trekking region in the whole world, Everest region annually welcomes tens of thousands of trekkers flocking to the region to have grandstand views of Everest and its neighbors: Nuptse and Lhotse.
+One such trek in the region popular for its enthralling adventure is the Everest High Passes Trek.
+Hailed as one of the finest treks in the region, the Everest Three High Passes Trek is truly a challenging and famed trekking trail that will take you to the absolute best of the Everest region.
+During the 19-day long trek, you will be able to visit landmarks like the famous, Everest base camp and Chola pass to Gokyo Valley and its magical lakes, and Gokyo Ri famous for its panoramic view of eastern mountains.

 However, the main highlight and the focal point of the journey is crossing three high adrenaline-pumping Everest passes.
-The Trek itinerary involves crossing three very high passes: Khongma-La Pass (5535m) Chola-La pass (5368m) and Renjo La pass (5338m), which packs in a good chunk of adventure for thrill-seekers.
+The Trek itinerary involves crossing three very high passes: Khongma-La Pass (5535m) Chola-La Pass (5368m) and Renjo La Pass (5338m), which packs in a good chunk of adventure for thrill-seekers.

 Everest high passes trekking coupled with the ascents to Kala Patthar and Gokyo region and the exploration of Everest base camp Trek provides the ultimate and most wholesome Everest experience in the Khumbu region.
 If that’s not enough, the trek will also take you to less-trodden and remote corners like Nangpa La Valley, Sherpa village of Marlung, and the monastery village of Thame, which provide a change from often trekker-packed trails.